Dear Friends and Neighbors,

 House Bill 1333 would require higher education institutions to establish an evidence-based policy for granting undergraduate course credits to students who earn a minimum score of 3 on AP exams.
 Most of the nearly 40 AP exams in Washington state require a score of 3 out of 5 to earn college credit, but not all colleges award credit the same way.
 This bill was unanimously voted out of the Senate Higher Education Committee earlier this week and referred to the Senate Rules Committee.

-House Bill 1433 would delink the annual increase in student and activity (S&A) fees from the percentage increase in college tuition.
+House Bill 1433 would delink the annual increase in services and activity (S&A) fees from the percentage increase in college tuition.
 With the Legislature both freezing and lowering college tuition the past several years, budget writers have authorized S&A fee committees — comprised mostly of students — to vote on whether or not to increase their own fees based on campus and student needs.
 This bill would give our students the autonomy to better manage their own needs and remove budget writers from the process completely.
 This bill was also voted unanimously out of the Senate Higher Education Committee, and is now in the Senate Ways and Means Committee.

 House Bill 1538 aims to reduce the amount of retainage that’s held from subcontractors when working on public projects.
 By increasing the funds that pass through to small business subcontractors, businesses would be able to pay their employees and bid on new projects, increasing their ability to stay in business and hire new employees.
 This bill was unanimously voted out of the Senate Commerce, Labor and Sports Committee earlier this month, and is now awaiting further action in the Senate Rules Committee.